yairm210/Unciv/Project-structure-overview.md

 - `TileImprovement` - referenced mainly in `TileInfo`

 There are also Translations in the Ruleset, but they technically have nothing to do with the game state but rather with the UI display.

+The information for all of these is in json files in `android\assets\jsons`